Returning to the Workplace

 The answer will give you a good insight as to how the general working population is feeling about the eventual full return to the workplace.

-Almost a year later and so many employees are still working from home.
+Almost 2 years later and so many employees are still working from home.
 For many other employees, not much changed, as their job cannot be done from home and they have remained in their workplace.
 However, for the thousands of employees who found their whole working life turned upside down since March 2020, it has been a rollercoaster ride of managing work and home life.

 Before COVID struck in 2020, working from home was becoming more common place and almost a luxury for some.
 In saying that, this style of working is not for everyone.
 It has its pros and cons like any situation and depending on your lifestyle and home set up, it can either cause you relief or anxiety.